 Established by Ralph G. Patino, a member of the College of Law 1987 Charter Class, this need-based scholarship is awarded to a working second- or third-year law student who has made a career change.
 While working as a baggage handler for Delta Airlines, Ralph put himself through undergraduate school and then law school at St. Thomas University.

 Herman Russomanno, a past president of The Florida Bar and chair emeritus of the College of Law Board of Advisors, established this scholarship in memory of his mother.
 This need-based scholarship is awarded to a female African-American, Pan-African, or Hispanic law student.

 Cantens Family Foundation Endowed Law Scholarship

 This scholarship was established in 2007 by alumnus, Gaston Ignacio Cantens Jr. Esq.
 Mr. Cantens is a Double Bobcat, graduating from St. Thomas University with a B.A. in 1991 and a J.D. in 1992.
 This scholarship is designated to support a J.D. student with financial need.

 This endowed scholarship was created in 2013 by Retired U.S. Magistrate Judge Peter Palermo, the longest-serving magistrate in the Southern District of Florida and one of the first ever appointed in the country.
 This scholarship is awarded to students who show a commitment to the ideals of civility, ethics and professionalism.

 Professor Ken Feldman Pro Bono Memorial Scholarship

-This scholarship is named after an immensely popular Adjunct Law Professor and the former Director of Pro-Bono Services at the Law School who passed away in May 2007.
+This scholarship is named after an immensely popular Adjunct Law Professor and the former Director of Pro-Bono Services at the College of Law who passed away in May 2007.
 Eligible applicants are 3L students with financial need who have provide exemplary pro bono service while a student at STU.

 Rubenstein Law Scholarship for Excellence in Torts